Quick View

 Industrial gas turbines (IGT) have a wide array of applications across the globe, keeping key infrastructure such as hospitals, airports and industrial plants running 24/7.
 As technology has developed, more focus has been placed on aero derivative gas turbines (ADGT) to provide this power, and these machines are now commonplace in many industrial applications.

-What is an aero derivative gas turbine?
+What are aero derivative gas turbines?

 The main purpose of the fan in a turbine engine is to provide thrust for the aircraft.
 However, if you remove the fan and replace it with a generator, the turbine element of the engine can produce electricity.